google/k8s-digester/README.md

 ### Private clusters

-You must add a firewall rule if you install the webhook in a [private Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters), In a private cluster, the cluster nodes only have [internal IP addresses](https://cloud.google.com/vpc/docs/ip-addresses).
+If you install the webhook in a
+[private Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters), you must add a firewall rule.
+In a private cluster, the nodes only have [internal IP addresses](https://cloud.google.com/vpc/docs/ip-addresses).
 The firewall rule allows the API server to access the webhook running on port 8443 on the cluster nodes.